yoozzeek/react-context-modal/README.md

 ## Examples
-Lots of use cases are available in [examples](./examples) directory.
-Feel free to add more and contribute.
+Various use-case examples are provided in the [examples](./examples) directory.
+Contributions and additional examples are welcome.

 ### Basic usage
+Wrap your application or specific components with `ModalProvider`.
+Modals can then be rendered anywhere within the wrapped context (including another modals):

 ```jsx
 const YourComponent = () => {
   const [opened, setOpened] = useState(false);